BoyanSiromahov/The-New-Heights-Project/README.md

 ## Reflection on Concurrency Control
 Three separate programs are developed with floor, elevator and scheduler as separate programs.
-Multithreaded approach i taken to ensure synchronous communication between the floor and the elevators via scheduler.
+Multithreaded approach taken to ensure synchronous communication between the floor and the elevators via scheduler.
 Scheduler is the main controller of the system with dedicated UDP ports and IP Addresses to communicate between the systems.
 The Scheduler also coordinates the movement of elevators based on the current floor and the requesting floor.
 The system's concurrency can be optimised with a fine-grained